-Interior - Replace floorpans (in progress), new carpet, tilt column, new steering wheel
+Interior - Replace floorpans (done!), soundproof floor, new carpet, tilt column, new steering wheel, Air conditioning (in progress)

-Exterior/Body/Performance: Windshield (in progress), New cowl (in progress), weatherstripping, power steering
+Exterior/Body/Performance: Windshield (done!), New cowl (done!), weatherstripping, power steering

 Thanks for the kudos.
 The color is actually "silver blue" per the data plate (code "Y"), however, it did receive a repaint about 12 years ago and I'm not entirely sure how accurate they were in paint color selection...

 So now you've had the AOD in for a while, and you did the lower gears......
 3.73 as I recall and I didn't read back.
 I've been hearing the issue with the AOD, especially when going with lower gears, is that it shifts through the gears really fast, and in particular the 2-3 shift.
 Have you noticed this?
 Hows the car behaving with the lower gears, and what kind of mileage are you getting?
 Im getting ready to get mine going and just wondering.